kilpkonn/msc-thesis/main.typ

 ==== Mimer
 Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
-As of February 2024, Mimer has become part of Agda#footnote(link("https://github.com/agda/agda/pull/6410")) and will be released as a replacement for Agsy.
+As of February 2024, Mimer has become part of Agda#cite-footnote("Agda GitHub pull request, Mimer: a drop-in replacement for Agsy", "2024-04-06", "https://github.com/agda/agda/pull/6410") and will be released as a replacement for Agsy.
 According to its authors, it is designed to handle many small synthesis problems rather than complex ones.
 Mimer is less powerful than Agsy as it doesn't perform case splits.
 On the other hand, it is designed to be more robust.